Parents are encouraged to read through the policies below prior to making an application.

-- Parents must provide the Admissions Office with written notice of withdrawal 2 months in advance or pay a tuition penalty of 2 months in lieu of short notice.
+- Parents must provide the Admissions Office with written notice of withdrawal 2 months in advance.

-- You are required to checkout at General Office on your child’s last day of school.
+- You are required to check out at 3/F school offices on your child’s last day of school.

 - No school report or transcript will be made available in respect of any student where school fees and/or other fees remain unpaid.